Topics Map > Student Academic Policies > Courses/Enrolling

 Dropping a course

-Students may drop a course or courses via the MyUW Student Center at any time until the end of the 12th week of classes in the fall or spring term (specific deadline dates are listed under Deadlines at a Glance on the Registrar's website).
+Students may drop a course or courses via the MyUW Student Center at any time until the end of the 12th week of instruction in the fall or spring term (specific deadline dates are listed under Deadlines at a Glance on the Registrar's website).
 NCAA student-athletes or international students on an F-1 or J-1 via must consult with their advisor within the Fetzer Center or International Student Services before dropping below 12 credits.
 Detailed information about dropping classes can be found at dropping a course.
 (Please note that the information about summer deadlines can be found at summer calendar and session dates.)

 - Please note that the drop deadlines for summer sessions and modular courses (courses that are shorter than a full term which can start and end on any week during a term) are different from the traditional drop deadlines during the fall and spring terms.
 Information about these deadlines can be found at modular courses.

 Courses dropped within the first two weeks of classes (usually before the 8th day of classes) during the fall/spring term do not appear on a student's transcript.
 (Please note that the summer session deadlines for dropping a course so a DR does not appear on a student's record are usually in the first couple of days during the first week of a summer session.)
 Students must consult the appropriate semester or term's Dates & Deadlines on the Registrar's homepage for the exact date since DRs will not be erased from a student's records after the official deadline has passed.
 Courses dropped after this official deadline through the end of the 12th week of classes (and beyond) will appear on students transcripts with the DR in place of the grade.

 What is the impact of the "DR" appearing on my transcript?